As Long as Spouses Espouse Only Faults, Relationship Will Be in Trouble

-4/1/1988 Not long ago I was speaking to a rather large group about marriage.
-On the front row was an elderly couple who obviously were having a hard time hearing so I tried to speak a little louder than normal.
+Published April 1, 1988.
+Not long ago, I was speaking to a rather large group about marriage.
+On the front row was an elderly couple who obviously were having a hard time hearing, so I tried to speak a little louder than normal.
 During the speech I talked about the Change First Principal which is an important dynamic in marital relationships.
 It is particularly critical for husbands and wives trying to improve their marriage.

-It is an almost universal phenomena that most people in almost any relationship want the other person to change first if changes must be made.
-Statements such as “I’ll change after he changes,” or “He’ll have to make the first move” are typical.
+It is an almost universal phenomenon that most people in almost any relationship want the other person to change first if changes must be made.
+Statements such as “I’ll change after he changes,” or “He’ll have to make the first move.” are typical.

-The Change First Principal simply states that if you want to change a relationship you must be willing to change first.
-You must be willing to make the first move in order to instigate improvement.
+The Change First Principal simply states that if you want to change a relationship, you must be willing to change first.
+You must be willing to make the first move to instigate improvement.

 It is moments like that when you wonder about your ability to communicate as a speaker.

-The only real genuine, lasting change that occurs in a marriage, or any other relationship for that matter is that which is self-instigated.
+The only genuine, lasting change that occurs in a marriage, or any other relationship for that matter, is that which is self-instigated.
 Change from within.
 It is the change that occurs when the individual decides he or she wants to change.
-The only thing you can do as a marriage partner is to invite the other to change.
-But in order to do so you must be willing to change first.
-Set your own life in order and then, and only then, you are in a position to invite the other to change.
+The only thing you can do as a marriage partner is invite the other to change.
+But to do so, you must be willing to change first.
+Set your own life in order.
+Then, and only then, will you be in a position to invite the other to change.
 As the old saying goes, if you are going to reform others, first reform yourself.

 The longer I am involved with trying to help people have better relationships, I appreciate some of the wisdom of the past.
 The Change First Principal is not new.
 It is taught in the Bible.
 It states:

-“And why beholdest thou the mote that is in the brother’s (or spouses) eye and consider not the thorn that is in thine own eye?
+“And why beholdest thou the mote that is in thy brother’s (or spouse’s) eye, but considerest not the beam that is in thine own eye?

-“Or how wilt thou say to thy brother (or husband or wife).
-Let me pull out the mote our of thine eye, behold, a beam is in thine own eye?
+“Or how wilt thou say to thy brother (or husband or wife), Let me pull out the mote out of thine eye; and, behold, a beam is in thine own eye?

-“Thou hypocrite, first cast out the beam our of thine own eye (or Change First) and then shalt thou say clearly to cast out the mote out of thy brothers eye.
-Matthew 7 3:5.
+“Thou hypocrite, first cast out the beam out of thine own eye (or Change First); and then shalt thou see clearly to cast out the mote out of thy brother’s eye.
+(Matthew 7 3:5)

 Would you like to improve your marriage?
 Then you start doing those things that would bring about a better relationship.
 It is not just another way to improve.
 It is the only way to bring about lasting change in a marital relationship.